 We have helped over 1,000,000 consumers find the perfect mattress online.

 Made in the USA, customers say it's like sleeping on a cloud.
-Puffy is ranked the most comfortable mattress by multiple review sites.
+Featured on Consumer Reports, Puffy LUX is ranked the most comfortable mattress by multiple review sites.
 In addition to comfort, sleepers experience less back pain and feel relief with Puffy's Adaptive Cloud Technology.
-Puffy comes with a Lifetime Warranty & 101 Night Free Trial.
+Puffy comes with a Lifetime Warranty & 101 Night Free Trial with a Money Back Guarantee.

-Excellent value for money for a top quality mattress.
-Puffy is made-to-order so it does take 2 days till it's shipped out to you.
+Excellent value for the money for a top quality mattress, Puffy's Cloud Foam provides pressure relief, sleeps cool, and conforms to the body.
 Puffy is the only mattress that comes with a Stain Resistant Cover.

 Rating - 8.9 /10